mad-lab-fau/tpcp/paper/paper.md

 This not only reduces the amount of implementation required but also prevents errors.

-The best developer experience is usually achieved when the entire analysis can be represented with the tools provided by a specific library.
+The best developer experience is usually achieved when the entire analysis can be represented with the tools provided by a single library.
 For example, when an entire machine learning pipeline is represented by a `scikit-learn` pipeline [@Pedregosa2011a], it is extremely easy to switch out and train algorithms.
-Furthermore, train/test leaks and other methodological errors at various stages in the analysis are automatically prevented – even if the user might not be aware of the issue.
+Furthermore, train/test leaks and other methodological errors at various stages in the analysis are automatically prevented – even if the user might not be aware of these issue.

-However, if the performed analysis gets too complex, too specific to an application domain, or requires the use of tooling and algorithms from multiple frameworks, developers lose a lot of the benefits provided by individual frameworks.
+However, if the performed analysis gets too complex, too specific to an application domain, or requires the use of tooling and algorithms from multiple frameworks, developers lose a lot of the benefits provided by individual libraries.
-In turn, the required skill level and the chance of methodological error rise.
+In turn, the required skill level and the chance of methodological errors rise.

-With `tpcp` we attempt to provide tooling and structure for algorithm development and evaluation that is independent of the frameworks required for the algorithm implementation.
+With `tpcp` we attempt to overcome the issue by providing higher-level tooling and structure for algorithm development and evaluation that is independent of the frameworks required for the algorithm implementation.

 # Statement of Need